 Spring Clean Your Relationships

-Are you tired of being emotionally drained by toxic colleagues, managers and direct reports?
+Are you tired of being emotionally drained by toxic colleagues, managers, direct reports, family or friends?
 Do other people undermine or control you?
 Would you like to spring clean your relationships and stop overreacting to other people?

 More and more people are coming to me for help to deal with people who have toxic behaviours.